 Oakland: New Urban Eating is a cookbook which documents the growing food scene in Oakland.
 It includes a compilation of stories from restaurant owners, artisans, and food justice organizations in the area, as well as recipes.

 - Using an ethnographic methodology, we’ll investigate the vibrant culture that has developed around the gathering, preparation, and enjoyment of food in Oakland.
 Recipes will be collected from artisans, notable chefs, and influential community members across Oakland’s diverse community who are taking part in fueling this food renaissance.
 Throughout Oakland: New Urban Eating, we’ll talk with urban farmers, kitchen incubators, community-based food programs, and food foragers where we’ll uncover tips from creating your own raised garden bed in an abandoned lot to foraging for crab in the East Bay.

-Here’s what our panelists had to say about Sarah’s application:
+Here’s what our panelists had to say about Andrew’s application:

 Thanks to all of this year’s applicants!